DonnieData/DonnieData.github.io/_pages/projects-archive.md

   actions:
     - label: "GitHub"
       url: "https://github.com/DonnieData"
-excerpt: <h1>"Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"</h1>
+excerpt: "Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"
 intro:
-  - excerpt: "Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"
+  - excerpt: "<h1>Below are projects that highlet areas of work and that are benchmarks of my data analytics journey<h1>"
 feature_row:
   - image_path: /assets/images/header_sample.png
     alt: "placeholder image 1"